 Dr. Adrian Dabscheck

 This Counterpart information session was recorded in Melbourne on 14 October 2020.
 Palliative Medicine Consultant, Dr Adrian Dabscheck, discusses common symptoms, importance of communication and relationships, palliative care services, and importance of family and friends in managing symptoms of metastatic cancer.
 Hosted by Kellie Holland.
 Recorded in Melbourne on 27 October 2020.
-Find more information on our website on Prue Cormie, the exercise physiologist mentioned in this presentation, by searching her name on our website.

 Professor Liza Thomas